Learning

 Introducing: The Alt Text Decision Tree!

-The World Wide Web Consortium has on its website, a text-based decision tree to guide people towards correct usage of the alt tag for images.
-In celebration of Global Accessibility Awareness Day, we visualized the decision tree in the following JPG graphic.
-If you are using a screen reader, or cannot see the graphic for any reason, please access the same content on the W3C site.
-We are also working on creating this decision tree in PDF format, but have realized we need to get a specific plugin for our design software to make that possible.
+The World Wide Web Consortium has on its website, a text-based decision tree to guide people towards correct usage of the alt attribute for images.
+In celebration of Global Accessibility Awareness Day, we created a flow chart of the decision tree in the following JPG graphic.
+If you are using a screen reader, or cannot see the graphic for any reason, please access the same content on the W3C site

 If you have trouble viewing the decision tree image, please refer to the original text version on the W3C website.